-⚠ Warning: Temperature controllers or an EZiSET kit must not be fitted to the in-series gas booster as part of a solar water heater system because water at a temperature much higher than the controller or EZiSET setting can be delivered.
+Warning: Temperature controllers or an EZiSET kit must not be fitted to an in-series gas booster as part of a solar water heater system because water at a temperature much higher than the controller setting can be delivered.

-The water heater requires a 220 V - 240 V a.c., 50 Hz mains power supply for operation.
-The solar storage tank and in-series gas booster are each supplied with a 1.8 metre power cord to operate the solar control unit and gas booster.
-Two switched general purpose outlets (GPO) are required to be located within 1.2 metres of the installation.
-The GPOs must have a continuous power supply.
+The solar storage tank and gas booster both require a 220 V - 240 V a.c., 50 Hz mains power supply for operation.
+The solar storage tank and gas booster are both supplied with a 1.8 metre power cord and each require their own switched general purpose outlet (GPO) to be located within 1.2 metres of the installation.
+Two GPOs are required and each GPO must have a continuous power supply.
 The GPOs are required to be weatherproof if installed outdoors.